Managing the water cycle

 We’ve put some important regulations in place to protect and help improve urban waterways, especially in bushland reserves and parks where water provides essential habitat for native animals.

-Water Sensitive City Policy (This policy replaces: Riparian Policy, Integrated Water Recycling and Reuse Policy, Interim Water Recycling and Reuse Policy)
+Water Sensitive City Policy (this policy replaces the Riparian Policy, Integrated Water Recycling and Reuse Policy, Interim Water Recycling and Reuse Policy)

 We’re dedicated to smart design which uses water as efficiently as possible.
 That’s why we’ve invested in many stormwater harvesting and sewer mining projects, guided by integrated water cycle management principles.